paperstartgames/website/_posts/2017-08-06-creating-our-website-with jekyll.md

 **_site**

 This folder is created when `jekyll s` is executed.
-This folder is where your website will always be generated statically.
+This folder is where your website will always be generated statically by default.

 ---